 I’m sure we’ve all heard by now just how important breakfast is and how we shouldn’t skip this meal; this is definitely more true during pregnancy.
 This first meal kick starts the day for you, hopefully in a good way.
 It supplies your body with the energy it needs to get through it.
-For these reasons, breakfast is a crucial part of any healthy pregnancy.
+For these reasons, eating breakfast is a crucial part of any healthy pregnancy.

 Both the expectant mother and growing baby need the essential nutrients and energy boost that this first meal of the day provides.
 Fueling your body with proper nutrition also helps to reduce brain fog and helps to ease and avoid morning sickness.
 These are all good reasons why eating a healthy breakfast is a priority during pregnancy.